 Notes

-- You can freeze this soup for up to three months.
+- Store leftovers in an airtight container in the fridge for up to three days.
+Or, freeze for up to three months.
 The potatoes will break up a bit in the freezer, but it will still be delicious.

 Nutrition